 Lasse: The Louvre.

 Lucille: Ah, okay.
 Yeah, actually, I think our country has a touristic place but I think that if you don't want to go to Paris and want to see another part of France, I would advice you to go to Brittany.
-It's the north of France and it's close to the sea and it's really pretty because it's less touristic but there's like amazing sightseeing and the sea.
-It's quite cold because we share it with Britain, but like really amazing places to see.
-And me, if I go to Denmark, I think I would totally go and take a picture where there is a little mermaid.
+It's in the north of France and it's close to the sea and it's really pretty because it's less touristic but there's like amazing sightseeing and the sea.
+It's quite cold because we share it with Britain, but it's like really amazing places to see.
+And me, if I would go to Denmark, I think I would totally go and take a picture where there is a little mermaid.

-Lasse: Little mermaid, of course.
+Lasse: Oh, the little mermaid, yeah of course.
 Honestly, I wouldn't do that either.
 I mean it's just a little statue and it's just come and take a picture but it's not really anything to do with Denmark.
 I would try and go to Copenhagen in the city like the old time maybe Christiantown and try to find a small coffee shop and maybe go to just a bar and listen to some music and just find some good food .
 Yup, that's what I would do but of course, go see the little mermaid.
 At least you can check it off your bucketlist.